ElMagdo/JavaCodes/JavaJavaJava/Task6/readme.md

 ***6.13*** Suppose you determine that the fire extinguisher in your kitchen loses X percent of its foam every day.
 How long before it drops below a certain threshold (Y percent), at which point it is no longer serviceable?
 Write a Java Swing program that lets the user input the values X and Y and then reports how many weeks the fire extinguisher will last.

-EXERCISE 6.23 Leibnitz’s method for computing π is based on the following convergent series: π
+***6.14*** Leibnitz’s method for computing π is based on the following convergent series:
-1
-1
-1
-= 1 − + − + ···
+`π/4 = 1 - 1/3 + 1/5 - 1/7 + ...`
-4
-3
-5
-7
-How many iterations does it take to compute π to a value between 3.141 and 3.142 using this series?
+How many iterations does it take to compute π to a value between `3.141 and 3.142` using this series?
 Write a Java program to find out.

 EXERCISE 6.24 Newton’s method for calculating the square root of N starts by making a (nonzero) guess at the square root.
 It then uses the original guess to calculate a new guess, according to the following formula: